denten-books/plain-text/0-intro.md

 @boym_estrangement_1996; @holquist_minding_2005].
 In art, estrangement
 proceeded through poetic experimentation: neologism, synecdoche, consonance, or repetition, among other devices.
-Thus, the childlike incantation "a door ajar" can evoke the etymological roots of the onomatopoetic "to jar" in the sense of "to emit a harsh  sound"; the sense of the word as a vessel or a jar, which comes from the Arabic *jarrah*; and to "ajar" which although relates to the Old English *cyrr* or *cierr* in the meaning of "turn," as in "chore" or
+Thus, the childlike incantation "a door ajar" can evoke the etymological roots of the onomatopoeic "to jar" in the sense of "to emit a harsh  sound"; the sense of the word as a vessel or a jar, which comes from the Arabic *jarrah*; and to "ajar" which although relates to the Old English *cyrr* or *cierr* in the meaning of "turn," as in "chore" or